MDU-PHL/boobook/README.md

 # TODO
     - Update the Counter class to make things a little more modular
     - Add support for sailfish and kallisto
+    - Ensure column names for treatment are unique

 # History
+* 2015-11-10
+    - Output contains a 'Length' column for each feature
+    - A `--version` option now works
+    - Version name in GFF file is now consistent with the version option

 * 2015-11-09:
     - Added argument parser